When to remortgage your home and why you might want to

 Is remortgaging worth it?

-As even a single percentage change in the BoE interest rate can cost you hundreds of pounds extra each month in mortgage repayments, remortgaging can potentially save you thousands of pounds.
+As even a single percentage change in the BoE interest rate can cost you hundreds of pounds extra each month in mortgage repayments, remortgaging can potentially save you thousands of pounds and enable you to pay off your mortgage sooner.

 Of course, the reverse is also true.
 If the rate falls, even slightly then your mortgage interest rate becomes cheaper and therefore make remortgaging redundant.